nasa-petal/PeTaL-blog/README.md

 Preview your blog post at `http://localhost:8000`

+If your changes aren't appearing as you'd expect.
+Stop gatsby `Ctrl+C`.
+Clear the gatsby cache `gatsby clean` then run `gatsby develop` again.

 To publish the new post to the live site run `yarn deploy`

 In a minute or so, your post will be live on https://nasa-petal.github.io/blog/